agirorn/yardman/README.md

   -X, --no-start           Do not run the executable on start -w, --watch=files...
-Comma separated list of files to monitor for change -S, --kill-signal=signal Set the kill signal (SIGTERM, SIGKILL), defaults to SIGTERM
+Comma separated list of files to monitor for change -S, --kill-signal=signal Set the kill signal (SIGTERM, SIGKILL), defaults to SIGTERM -d, --debounce=ms        Set the number of milliseconds to wait for before
+                           executing the command after a file change.
+Useful when switching branches while watching files.

 Variables:
   file: The name of the file that just got updated is injected into the